 Options for cycling on and around Dartmoor have improved considerably because of the re-opening of the Okehampton train line.
 The Granite Way can be used from Okehampton as a day out returning via the Okehampton train.
 It can in turn be combined by cycling on beyond Lydford through Peter Tavy and on to Tavistock to connect with the Drake Way which heads through Yelverton and then downhill to Plymouth.
 Another popular route adds the Tarka Trail to form the Devon Coast to Coast from Ilfracombe to Plymouth.
 A shorter version starting from Barnstaple train station.
 There is some very useful information on cycling routes on the DNP website, see Dartmoor National Park - Cycling.

 Bicycles on the local trains require no booking and space is first come, first serve.
 That includes the Exeter to Okehampton, the Plymouth to Gunnislake and the Exeter to Barnstaple train services.
 The high speed trains that go through Exeter to Plymouth require advance booking but there is also a local train, the local train that stops at Ivybridge on the way to Plymouth that does not require booking.
 In reality, it is rare that you cannot get a bike on any of these trains.
-On the high speed train you can gurantee a space if you book and probably get a space if you don't book and you are on your own.
-Obviously, if it is a sunny peak season bank holiday weekend in August and multiple family or big groups attempt to use the available bike space simultanoeusly then there could be problems.
-The trains on all these routes are at least hourly - so worst case scenario on a busy day is you wait for the next train.
+On the high-speed train, you can guarantee a space if you book and probably get a space if you don't book and you are on your own.
+Obviously, if it is a sunny peak season bank holiday weekend in August and multiple family or big groups attempt to use the available bike space simultaneously then there could be problems.
+The trains on all these routes are at least hourly - so worst-case scenario on a busy day is you wait for the next train.
 The Gwr phone app allows booking of bicycle reservations as well as tickets.

 See also: Cycling Book Review: Lost Lanes West

 This public transport page attempts to document current bus and train services to Dartmoor.
 The services over the year have seen a high degree of chop and change which makes maintaining this page very difficult.
-Typically many of the services are seasonal and will change in mid-September to a winter service.
-Details of the Dartmoor Explorer bus service have been removed as the service seems to be not running until further notice.
+Typically, many of the services are seasonal and will change in mid-September to a winter service.
 The advice on any buses or trains is to check before travelling on Traveline SW or National Rail Enquiries.
 Please feel free to contact the author with any updates or corrections to entries here.

 Contact email: info@dartmoorwalks.org.uk

-The new 171/172 bus service starts on 15th April 2024 and from a Newton Abbot and Exeter perspective is considerably better than the short-lived Dartmoor Explorer service.
-This is a Monday to Saturday service.
+The new 171/172 bus service started on 5th May 2025.
+From a Newton Abbot and Exeter perspective it is considerably better than the short-lived Dartmoor Explorer service.
+This is a Monday to Saturday service that will end on 27th September 2025.

-This new bus will allow walks of 5 hours from Warren House Inn, Postbridge and Princetown for travellers coming from the east.
-This means that for the first time since the days of the 82 Transmoor Bus central Dartmoor is accessible without a car in order to do a substantial walk.
-We can visit the Grey Wethers stone circles, once again.
-Also, the Fernworthy stone circle, Grimspound, the Hurston Ridge stone rows and the Soussons Common cairn circle and so much more fabulous bronze age archaeology.
-The area around Fernworthy reservoir, Soussons Down, Hamel Down, Bellever and Lakehead Hill near Postbridge - all available to walk again.
+This new bus will allow walks of 5 hours from Warren House Inn, Postbridge and Princetown for travellers coming from Newton Abbot or the east.
+This means that for the first time since the days of the 82 Transmoor Bus central Dartmoor is accessible by bus in order to do a substantial walk.
+The Grey Wethers stone circles, Fernworthy stone circle, Grimspound, the Hurston Ridge stone rows and the Soussons Common cairn circle and so much more fabulous bronze age archaeology such as the area around Fernworthy reservoir, Soussons Down, Hamel Down, Bellever and Lakehead Hill near Postbridge - all available to walk again.
 Also available are the Dartmoor National Park visitor centres at Postbridge and Princetown - both very much worth a visit.

-This is great news also for drivers.
+This is also great news also for drivers.
 You don't need the cost and hassle of taking the car out and paying for parking - let the bus driver do the work!
-These journeys will cost a maximum of £2 for one way tickets for each bus.
+These journeys will cost a maximum of £3 for one way tickets for each bus.

 The 171 travels along the B3212 passing the Warren House Inn and going on to Two Bridges, Postbridge, Princetown and then passing Merrivale on the way to Tavistock.
-At Tavistock the service becomes the 172 bus back to Newton Abbot via Dartmeet, Poundsgate and Ashburton along the B3357.
+At Tavistock the service becomes the 172 bus and heads back to Newton Abbot via Dartmeet, Poundsgate and Ashburton along the B3357.
 At Dartmeet walkers will have up to 2 hours 40 minutes to explore.
-It returns the same route back to Tavistock where it becomes the 171 back to Newton Abbot via the B3212.
-The photos here show the timetable for 171/172, the routes of 171/172.
-Photos of Hurston Ridge stone row, Grey Wethers stone circles, Fernworthy stone circle, Soussons cairn circle and Grimspound.
+At Newton Abbot the 172 reverses direction and returns the way it came to head back to Tavistock and then resumes as the 171 again reversing the earlier journey to return to Newton Abbot via the B3212.
 Images of the routes of the 171/172 can be found at the bottom of this page.

-The winter 2023 timetable is available for download here: D2 The Dartmoor line Tarka line 10 December 2023 to 1 June 2024 - PDF (Mondays to Saturdays & Sundays) or see GWR timetables.
+The timetable is available for download here: Exeter to Okehampton (The Dartmoor line) and Barnstaple (The Tarka line) - PDF (Mondays to Saturdays & Sundays) or see GWR timetables.

 A great job has been done to make Okehampton Station a nice place to wait for trains, with the cafe, Dartmoor National Park information centre, book shop and museum.